ecmwf/metview-docs/docs/metview/using_metview/startup.rst

 .. _metview_startup:

-Metview's startup options
+Startup options
 ==============================

-This page only lists a selection of startup options.
+This page only lists a selection of the Metview startup options.
 To see a more complete list, type

 .. code-block:: python